A program for high school students from China February 11-14, 2019

 This program is organized by IP-CALS, Professional Development, Cornell University and Youth Lead.
 Contact Mi Yan firstname.lastname@example.org for more information.
 Chinese students register here https://cornell.qualtrics.com/jfe/form/SV_eRq5rJzl7KzwuTX

 This hackathon will focus on a hack for a rural community in New York and a large urban city in China.
 The students who participate in the Resilient Communities program February 11-14th will join teams of NY high school to students to prepare a campaign to help communities better prepare or respond to emergencies that effect food systems.
-Contact Francine Jasper for more information at registration at email@example.com Click for registration form here.
+Contact Francine Jasper for more information at email@example.com Click for registration form here.

 The Cornell Resilient Communities Winter Program and the first US-China Youth Resilient Communities Innovation Hackathon are youth programs organized by Cornell University College of Agriculture and Life Sciences and Youth Lead.
 As an international project of the Cornell University College of Agriculture and Life Science, the project consists of two parts: the course and the competition.
 Through the immersion study at Cornell University from February 11th to 14th, students will learn about knowledge of urban resilience, disaster prevention, and mitigation, gain the skills of 3D modeling and experience the learning atmosphere at Ivy League school.
 On February 15th, Chinese students will team up with American students to participate in the one-day US-China Youth Resilient Communities Innovation Hackathon.
 Through a day of intense learning and brainstorming, the teams will present their ideas in the evening to showcase innovative solutions for improving community resilience and responding to disasters, especially food crises.
 Cornell University faculties and mentors will give comments for every team, and the winning team will win the competition trophies and prizes.